ckan/ckan-docker/README.md

 ### ckan-pycsw
-[ckan-pycsw](https://github.com/mjanez/ckan-pycsw) is a docker compose environment (based on pycsw) for development and testing with CKAN Open Data portals.[^4]
+[ckan-pycsw](https://github.com/mjanez/ckan-pycsw) is a docker compose environment (based on [pycsw](https://github.com/geopython/pycsw)) for development and testing with CKAN Open Data portals.[^4]

-Docker compose environment (based on [pycsw](https://github.com/geopython/pycsw)) for development and testing with CKAN Open Data portals.

 Available components:
 * **pycsw**: The pycsw app.
 An [OARec](https://ogcapi.ogc.org/records) and [OGC CSW](https://opengeospatial.org/standards/cat) server implementation written in Python.
 * **ckan2pycsw**: Software to achieve interoperability with the open data portals based on CKAN.
-To do this, ckan2pycsw reads data from an instance using the CKAN API, generates ISO-19115/ISO-19139 metadata using [pygeometa](https://geopython.github.io/pygeometa/), and populates a [pycsw](https://pycsw.org/) instance that exposes the metadata using CSW and OAI-PMH.
+To do this, ckan2pycsw reads data from an instance using the CKAN API, generates ISO-19115/ISO-19139 metadata using [pygeometa](https://geopython.github.io/pygeometa/), or a custom schema that is based on a customized CKAN schema, and populates a [pycsw](https://pycsw.org/) instance that exposes the metadata using CSW and OAI-PMH.

 [^1]: Development environment.